 In all cases, the low byte of the address is time-multiplexed with the data byte on Port 0.
 ALE (Address Latch Enable) should be used to capture the address byte into an external latch.
 The address byte is valid at the negative transition of ALE.
 Then, in a write cycle, the data byte to be written appears on Port 0 just before WR is activated, and remains there until after WR is deactivated.
 In a read cycle, the incoming byte is accepted at Port 0 just before the read strobe is deactivated.
-During any access to external memory, the CPU writes 0FFH in State of the second se to the Port 0 latch (P0 in SFRs), thus obliterating whatever information the Port 0 SFR may have been holding.
+During any access to external memory, the CPU writes 0FFH S COLON TO THE STATE OF THE STA to the Port 0 latch (P0 in SFRs), thus obliterating whatever information the Port 0 SFR may have been holding.